Veto vs NeMo Guardrails

 TypeScript and Python

 Both SDKs are open source (Apache-2.0).
-13+ framework integrations including OpenAI, Anthropic, LangChain, CrewAI, Vercel AI SDK, and MCP.
+SDK and framework integrations including OpenAI, Anthropic, LangChain, CrewAI, Vercel AI SDK, and MCP.

 High-risk tool calls can be routed to human reviewers for approval before execution.
 The agent pauses, the human decides, and the agent proceeds or stops.